luickk/MinimalRoboticsPlatform/README.md

 ## Seperation in bootloader and kernel

 Because it simplifies linking and building the kernel as a whole.
+Linking the whole kernel is difficult because it requires the linker to link symbols with VMA offsets that are not supported in size and causes more issues when it comes to relocaiton.
+Both the bootloader and kernel are compiled&linked seperately, then concatenated.
+The bootloader then relocates the kernel code and prepares the exception vec tables, mmu(kernel page tables).

 ## Implementations